IBM/wc-jpa-modeler/README.md

 This project is used to migrate your WebSphere Commerce Version 8 EJBs to Version 9 JPA Entities, and change the code that depends on those changes, including class references, method references, and exceptions.

 # Overview
-  WebSphere Commerce v9 requires a migration from Enterprise Java Bean entities to Java Persistence API entities.
+  WebSphere Commerce Version 9 requires a migration from Enterprise Java Bean entities to Java Persistence API entities.
 In order to make this mandatory migration faster and more accurate, a tool is available to automatically perform this conversion via an Eclipse plugin.
 The tool will convert EJB entities as well as access beans.
 This document will provide instructions on how to install and configure this plugin, as well as how to execute the various steps to perform the migration of these entities.

 # Installation
   The tool is provided in the format of an Eclipse plugin.
 Eclipse plugins are packaged as jars and can be installed by placing the jar file in a monitored directory called "dropins".
-Complete the following steps to install and configure the plugin in a WC v8 Toolkit:
+Complete the following steps to install and configure the plugin in a WebSphere Commerce Developer Version 8 or Version 9 environment:
   1. Download the [WCJPA_plugin.zip](WCJPA_plugin.zip) package.
   2. Extract the package to a temporary directory.
   3. Copy the plug-in JAR file to the following directory.
 If a subdirectory does not exist, create it.